MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ## Meet the requirements

-Before provisioning the SharePoint Success Site, meet the requirements for both the **person** provisioning and the **tenant.** Your tenant's configuration will determine what path you need to take to install the SharePoint Success Site.
+Before provisioning the SharePoint Success Site, meet the requirements for both the **person** provisioning and the **tenant.** Your tenant's configuration determines what path you need to take to install the SharePoint Success Site.
 Start by reviewing the SharePoint Success Site requirements below to prepare your tenant.

 |Admin role requirements|+|Tenant requirements|=|Ready to provision|
 |:---:|:---:|:---:|:---:|:---:|

 ### Admin requirements

-The **person** doing the provisioning must be a Global Administrator (sometimes called a tenant admin) where the SharePoint Success Site will be provisioned *and must also be* a site admin for the App Catalog.
+The **person** doing the provisioning must be a Global Administrator (sometimes called a tenant admin) where the SharePoint Success Site is provisioned *and must also be* a site admin for the App Catalog.

 |Global Administrator role|+|Admin of the App Catalog|=|Admin role requirements met|
 |:---:|:---:|:---:|:---:|:---:|